 Well, why not do a survey of what employers provide for vacation time for people with 10+ years of experience and make that a part of the compensation like salary?

 A junior job would have a lower salary and less vacation, while a senior job would have a higher salary and more vacation.
 A person makes more money as they get more experience, additionally, that person usually gets more vacation as well.

-If you are an employer reading this, please remember that I am suggesting altering the one part of the compensation package that will be cheapest for you to change.
+If you are an employer reading this, please remember that I am suggesting altering the one part of the compensation package that will be the cheapest for you to change.

-People take all of their salary, but they often don’t use all of their vacation time.
+People take all of their salaries, but they often don’t use all of their vacation time.
 That is an easy trade-off if you can avoid getting into any short term or legacy traps about how you always used to do things in the past.

 I hope this has given you a new perspective on how to approach people to get the most out of recruitment in 2018 and beyond.